arunkumartdr/Get-Battery-Level-and-Status-in-Html/README.md

 # GET BATTERY STATUS & PERCENTAGE IN HTML

 Hi!
-This javascript will help developers
+This javascript will help developers to get and display battery percentage of a user.

 # Support In Browsers